 I hope you give it a try, and if you’re looking for more dishes to try, be sure to check out more of my favorite recipes.

-More Potluck Favorites
+More Favorite Potluck Recipes!

 - Strawberry Tapioca Salad was always a favorite of mine growing up.
 Cool, fluffy, and sweet!